 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2021 and 31 March 2020.
+No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2023 and 31 March 2022.

 The Group monitors capital using a gearing ratio, which is net debt divided by the total capital plus net debt.
-Net debt includes accounts payable, other payables and accruals, an amount due to a non-controlling shareholder, lease liabilities, and interest-bearing bank and other borrowings, less pledged deposits and cash and cash equivalents.
+Net debt includes accounts payable, other payables and accruals, lease liabilities, and interest-bearing bank and other borrowings, less pledged deposits and cash and cash equivalents.
 Capital represents equity attributable to owners of the Company.